-Wide-surfaced floor-mat stretching is one of the key-features of Thai Massage, making this type of Thai healing bodywork (or energywork, if you prefer) a jewel for the eye and moreover, a very effective movement therapy.
+Wide-surfaced stretching on the floor mat is one of the key features of traditional Thai Massage, making this type of healing bodywork (or energy work, if you prefer) a jewel for the eye, and moreover, a very effective movement therapy.

 Thai Massage Stretches

-A considerable part of Thai Massage stretches are based on Yoga poses (so-called Yoga Asanas), at least when it comes to Northern Thai Style Thai Massage aka Thai Yoga Massage, but this goes to a lesser degree also for Thai Southern Thai Style (which is generally more acupressure and protocol based).
-Thai Massage stretches done on the receiver are also called assisted stretches, and sometimes assisted Yoga.
+A considerable part of Thai Massage stretches is based on a range of Yoga Asanas.
+Well, at least when it comes to Northern Thai Style Massage, but this goes to a lesser degree also for Southern Thai Style Massage (which is generally more acupressure and protocol based).

 Of course, depending on the pose or assist, a particular part of our body is stretched.
-With Thai Massage, we often use assists that stretch the hamstrings, the quadriceps, the calves, the psoas, the back muscles, the abdominal muscles, pectorals, neck and shoulder muscles, let’s say, the major muscle groups.
+Within Thai Massage, we often use assists that stretch the hamstrings, the quadriceps, the calves, the psoas muscles, the back muscles, the abdominal muscles, pectorals, neck and shoulder muscles, let’s say, the major muscle groups.

-Nevertheless, hand-palm pressure (palming) and acupressure, which are likewise much used in Thai Massage, are in fact a kind of stretches also, but then on micro-level, cell tissue-level, may that be micro-pressure on muscle, blood vessel, lymph or nerve cells, or on the Thai Sen energy lines.
+Nevertheless, hand-palm pressure (palming) and acupressure, which are likewise much used in Thai Massage, are in fact also a type of stretch, but then on micro-level, cell tissue-level, may that be micro-pressure on muscle, blood vessel, lymph or nerve cells, or on the Thai Sen Energy Lines.

 Stretches can loosen up shortened and tight muscles, tendons, vessels and nerves, open-up and mobilize joints, and with that stimulate and improve our body’s range-of-motion capabilities, and our immune and circulatory system.

-In any case, this interconnected circulatory network supplies the tissues in our bodies of oxygen, antibodies, and other vital nutrients and agents, transports hormones, and removes waste products.
-In fact, without a proper functioning circulatory system we get seriously ill or at the minimum suffer from various health disorders, discomforts or dis-eases.
+In any case, this interconnected circulatory network supplies the tissues in our bodies with oxygen, antibodies, and other vital nutrients and agents, transports hormones, and removes waste products (detoxification).
+In fact, without a proper functioning circulatory system we get seriously ill, or at a minimum suffer from various health disorders, discomforts, or dis-eases.

-Research on stretching has shown that regular and structural stretching keeps muscles strong, long, lean, elastic and flexible, and this, apart from the benefits mentioned above already, achieves muscle tone, prevents muscle and joint injuries and joint pains, prevents squeezing of nerves and associated pains, and improves standing, moving and postural balance.
+Research done on stretches has shown that regular and structural stretching keeps muscles strong, long, lean, elastic and flexible, and this, apart from the benefits mentioned above already, achieves muscle tone, prevents muscle and joint injuries and joint pains, prevents squeezing of nerves and associated pains, and improves standing, moving, and postural balance.

-Nowadays, there are roughly four types of stretches recognized: static, static PNF, dynamic, and dynamic ballistic stretches.
+Typically, we roughly recognize four types of stretches: static, static PNF, dynamic, and dynamic ballistic stretches.

-A note to add here is that a stretch (and this is especially the case for so-called static stretching) needs to be hold a certain amount of time to be effective.
-In general, it’s advised to hold stretches for at least 30 seconds up to a maximum of 60 seconds, but longer is possible.
+A note to add here is that a stretch — and this is notably the case for static stretching — needs to be hold a certain period of time to be effective.
+In general, it’s advised to hold stretches for at least thirty seconds up to a maximum of sixty seconds, but longer is possible.

 In any case, Thai Massage boasts this incredible repertoire of stretching exercises, undoubtedly more than any other type of assisted bodywork.
 Therefore, in my opinion, Thai Massage assisted stretching is an exceptional tool to get the most out of the benefits of doing stretching exercises.

-Nevertheless, it takes proper training and experience with many types of clients to really master, the often advanced, Thai Massage Yogic stretches.
-Moreover, a therapist always needs to bear in mind the individual capabilities and limitations of the receiver and take necessary massage and stretching precautions and contraindications to avoid injuring his or her client.
+Nevertheless, it takes proper training and experience with many types of clients to really master the often advanced Thai Massage Yogic stretches.
+Moreover, a therapist always needs to bear in mind the individual capabilities and limitations of the receiver and take necessary massage and stretching precautions and contraindications into account to avoid injuring his or her client.